-- Gold may only be on a True Weapon/Arrow - Blue may only be on a Holy Weapon/Arrow - Green may only be on an Enchanted or Relic Weapon/Arrow - Silver may only be on a Silvered /Weapon/Arrow
+- Gold may only be on a True Weapon/Arrow

+- Blue may only be on a Holy Weapon/Arrow

+- Green may only be on an Enchanted or Relic Weapon/Arrow

 In addition, weapons may be covered in a unique pattern that adds to the role play aspect of the game.
 For example, a fire design or an ice design on a sword to represent flaming and ice properties.
 Weapons of particularly distracting or disruptive design may be failed by either the weapons or costume marshals.